-If there is no keyboard or mouse activity during the timeout period, the "Application Time Out" message window displays for 15 seconds.
+If there is no keyboard or mouse activity during the timeout period, the "Application Time Out" message window (similar to the example screen below) displays for 15 seconds.
 If there is still no activity within 15 seconds, the application automatically closes; a countdown of seconds remaining is displayed.